JohnSundell/Playground/README.md

 Welcome to `playground`, a Swift script that enables you to super quickly generate Swift playgrounds from the command line - with or without dependencies - for any supported platform.

+It essentially provies a command line interface to [Xgen](https://github.com/johnsundell/xgen).

 **Features**

 - [X] Generate playgrounds in seconds.